freeCodeCamp/freeCodeCamp/guide/english/bootstrap/dropdowns/index.md

 The *.caret* class creates a caret arrow icon (&#9660;), which indicates that the button is a dropdown.

-Add the *.dropdown-menu* class to a unordered list element to actually build the dropdown menu.
+Add the *.dropdown-menu* class to an unordered list element to build the dropdown menu.

 #### More Information:
 https://getbootstrap.com/docs/4.0/components/dropdowns/